mr-1o1/CV/README.md

 ### For Beginners
 1. Start with `fundamentals/io_image.ipynb` to learn basic image operations
 2. Explore `Operators/sobel_filter.ipynb` for edge detection concepts
-3. Try the face anonymization projects for practical applications
+3. Try the face anonymization applications for practical experience

 ### For Intermediate Users
 1. Study the Sobel operator implementation in `Operators/sobel_operator.py`